-Microscript (30 second scripted intervention)

-- I have noticed that you are...(having trouble getting started, wandering around etc.) right now. - At Percy Main, we... (refer to the 3 school rules ready, respectful and safe) - Because of that you need to... (refer to action to support behaviour e.g. moving to another table, complete learning at another time) - · See me for 5 minutes after class/during break - Do you remember yesterday/last week when you... (refer to previous positive behaviour)? - · That is who I need to see today... - Thank you for listening... then give the child some 'take up' time.
+Stepped Sanctions Microscript (30 second scripted Restorative 1.
+Reminder (3 intervention) Conversations rules) privately if possible I have noticed that you are(having trouble getting started, wandering around etc.) right now.
+What happened?
+What were you thinking at the time?
+2. Caution (outlining behaviour and consequence) At Percy Main, we (refer to the 3 school rules - ready, respectful and safe) Because of that you need to (refer to action to support behaviour e.g. moving What have you thought since?
+How did this make people feel?
+3. Last Chance (30 second intervention) to another table, complete learning at another time) • See me for 5 minutes after class/during break Who has been affected?
+How have they been affected?
+4. Cool off (time in Calm den/another class/Thrive room) Do you remember yesterday/last week when you (refer to previous positive behaviour)?
+That is who I need to see today What should we do to put things right?
+How can we do things differently in the 5.
+Repair (restorative conversations) Thank you for listening then give the child some 'take up' time. future?